 - Reporting hazardous and unsafe conditions regarding college property

 We want you to feel comfortable approaching us when you need help or have questions.
 We believe that we will win your confidence by maintaining professional attitudes, being reliable, showing concern and responding promptly.

 Full Law Enforcement Authority

 We are recognized as a police agency by the Virginia Department of Criminal Justice Services.
-Our chief of police and lieutenant are both sworn police officers who received their training for certification through the Central Shenandoah Criminal Justice Training Academy.
-They have full law enforcement authority on campus and can investigate crimes, make arrests and enforce all laws.
+Our chief of police, lieutenant and sworn police officers have received their training for certification through an accredited police academy.
+They have full law enforcement authority on campus and surrounding area.
+They can investigate crimes, make arrests and enforce all laws.
 They also collaborate with local law enforcement departments.

 Emergency Alert Sign-Up

 We offer honest, timely communication in the event of an emergency on campus.
 Our Emergency Alert System sends a text message to your cell phone in the event of an emergency.
 Be aware that your cell phone provider may charge a nominal fee for each text message you receive.